Previous dayApril 10, 2026Next day

 7.8 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.5 earthquake 19 km SW of Jal, New Mexico with origin time 20:22 UTC on April 10, 2026.
-Coming 2 hours after a magnitude 2.6 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
-The event originated approximately 7.8 km below the surface, classifying it as shallow crustal.
+At 20:22 UTC on April 10, 2026, a magnitude 2.5 tremor occurred 19 km SW of Jal, New Mexico.
+This event falls inside the aftershock decay of a nearby magnitude 2.6 earthquake that occurred about 2 hours earlier.
+The hypocenter lay at 7.8 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 31.976°, -103.322°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 31.976°N, -103.322°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-10